OpenTechSchool/html-css-beginners/extras/push-to-heroku.md

     save yourself all the headaches of app deployment and server maintenance.
     Oh, and Heroku is free for casual users, i.e. if you have very little traffic.

+> Note: this module is written assuming you are programming with Ruby.
+If you want to try and push to Heroku using another language/framework (e.g. Python/Django) we can probably work it out, just grab one of the coaches.

 # The Hosting Conundrun

 Learning to code is a fun, creative endeavour.
 At some point, you may want to share your creation with the world... and depending on the technology you used, this can become a real thorn in your side.
 There's enough to do without having to get pulled into the complexities of deploying, maintaining and scaling your webapp on a public-facing server.
 The skills required are quite specific and go beyond coding your application.